Topic 4 Exercises

 //And at the same time less than or equal to 10

-//We also include a line to indicate that any value greater than 10 is an error
+//We also include a line to indicate that any value greater than 10 is an error.

-if (grade >= 9 && grade <= 10) {
+if (grade >= 9 && grade <=10) {

 System.exit(0);

-} else System.out.println("The entered data is incorrect");
+} else System.out.println("The entered data is not correct");

 }